A Conversation

 Vocabulary:

-face-to-face: in person; talking or meeting with somebody; opposite of online communication, communication over the phone; internet communication
+face-to-face: in person; adjective and adverb.
+Talking or meeting with somebody in person; opposite of online communication, communication over the phone; internet communication

-communication: exchanging ideas in a language by way speaking to other person or writing other person or calling other person or emailing other person, and etc.
+communication: Exchanging ideas in a language by way of speaking to other person or writing other person or calling other person, or emailing other person

-talk with: to talk with someone.
-Use with if you are having a conversation; use talk to if you have something to let other person know
+talk with: prepositional verb.
+To talk with someone.
+Use 'with' if you are having a conversation; use talk to if you have something to let other person know

-interrupt: to cut in and talk before waiting other person to finish talking
+interrupt: transitive verb.
+To cut in and talk before waiting other person to finish talking

-have an attitude: show a disagreeable behavior, talk disagreeably, act disagreeably
+have an attitude: idiomatic phrase.
+To show a disagreeable behavior, talk disagreeably, act disagreeably

-speak up one's mind: to express without fear what you think
+speak up one's mind: prepositional verb, idiom.
+To express without fear what you think

-strategy: a way, style to present of one's idea
+strategy: noun.
+A way, style to present one's idea

-listen to somebody: listen to hear and act upon.
-Use 'to' with listen
+listen to somebody: prepositional verb.
+To listen to hear; to respond or act as expected.
+Use 'to' with listen.

-empathy: putting yourself in other person's situation; understanding his/her situation
+empathy: noun.
+Putting yourself in other person's situation; understanding his/her situation

-have a point: to have a valid idea
+have a point: transitive verb.
+To possess a valid idea

-agree with somebody: to think the same as the other person and express it with 'I agree with you'
+agree with somebody: prepositional verb.
+To think the same as the other person and express it with 'I agree with you'

-verbal: to be capable of using words, expressing his/her ideas with words.
+verbal: adjective.
+To be capable of using words, expressing his/her ideas with words.
 Opposite of being 'quiet'

-body language: the way we look, talk, sound, listen; the way we use facial expressions, hand gestures, and etc
+body language: compound noun.
+The way we look, talk, sound, listen; the way we use facial expressions, hand gestures, and etc

-convey: to pass on, give the impression, mean
+convey: transitive verb.
+To pass on, give the impression, mean

-message: the meaning of what we have say or have in mind
+message: noun. the meaning of what we have say or have in mind

 How am I supposed to?
 What is expected of me?
 When we don't know what to do, we use this phrase.
 Example.
 How I am supposed to write this paper?
 This sentence means this: I don't know how to write this paper.
 Please tell me how to do it.

-react: to show a response to somebody who did something to you; said something to you
+react: transitive and intransitive verb.
+To show a response to somebody who did something to you; said something to you

-sound positive: what you said gives a positive impression to others
+sound positive: helping verb.
+What you said gives a positive impression to others

 tone of voice: the intensity, pitch of voice.
 Example: a soft tone of voice, nice tone of voice